 Over the past 30 years, Milk tea (often called Bubble tea) became the most popular drink in China.
 However, this is a controversial drink because of its high sugar content and composition (especially for the cream inside and the « bubble » made of starch).
 In fact, even if it is still very popular, Milk tea is known as an unhealthy drink and people are trying to consume less.

 The success of 喜茶 (Xi Cha) in China

 Xi cha (Heekcaa or Heytea because they changed the name) is known for its good taste and quality tea, it’s a new fashion brand of milk tea.
 The average price for a drink is 25rmb, less than Starbucks which is almost 30-40 RMB.
 For the ones who are living in a first-tier city, this price is quite affordable.

-Xi Cha got its name and its reputation by the joyful name given on each of its drinks, promoting self-improvement, persistence, which attract a lot of consumers ( «Xi » means joy and “cha” for tea).
+Xi Cha got its name and its reputation from the joyful name given to each of its drinks, promoting self-improvement, and persistence, which attracts a lot of consumers ( «Xi » means joy and “cha” for tea).
 It is also known for its long (very long) queue time before getting a drink.
 It’s common to wait 1 or 2 hours in front of the shop, sometimes 3 to 4 hours!
-Even if there are some people saying that it’s not as tasty as rumors said, the retweet of Xi Cha’s product on the internet is still very important.
-Xi Cha took the real name registration measure and limited the quantity to two cups for each person “in order to counter 黄牛huang Niu” (person who bought drinks and then sell them at high prices).
+Even if there are some people saying that it’s not as tasty as rumors said, the retweeting of Xi Cha’s product on the internet is still very important.
+Xi Cha took the real name registration measure and limited the quantity to two cups for each person “in order to counter 黄牛huang Niu” (a person who bought drinks and then sell them at high prices).